StrikingLoo/strikingloo.github.io/_posts/2022-09-14-japanese-most-frequent-onomatopoeia.md

 English is not lacking in this respect: we have words like bang, clang, clatter and sputter which sound like the verbs they describe.
 Riffraff, whippersnapper and so on also have the property of alliteration.
 But Japanese, in my opinion, takes this to a whole new level.

-***Note:** This post is aimed at people who are learning Japanese, but not very advanced, or people who are interested in knowing more about Japanese culture and language.
+***Note:** This post is aimed at people who are learning Japanese, but not advanced, or people who are interested in knowing more about Japanese culture and language.
 Due to this, I will use romaji -western characters for Japanese words- a lot, even though it is aesthetically quite unsatisfying to look at.*

 In the Japanese language there are basically **two kinds of onomatopoeia**.